 STARCO has five tips to prolong the lifetime of site dumpers tyres:

-- Always check tyre pressures at least once a month.
+- Always check tyre pressures once a week.

 - Always check the tyre pressure before use when the tyre is cold (un-run).